 Use the Titer tab on the Assay Analysis Window to specify the wells in the plate that contains the standard to be used as the calibration standard.
 The Titer is used for calibration instead of the ladder.
-(Titer is not available for Glycan, Protein Charge Variant, or NAQuant NGS assays.)
+(Titer is not available for Glycan, or Protein Charge Variant.)